mfem/web/src/gpu-tips-n-tricks.md

 The reasons for this more complex syntax is to better utilize the hardware, GPUs in particular.
 Using `MFEM_FORALL_3D` and `MFEM_FOREACH_THREAD` allows to use more concurrency `NxXxYxZ` threads instead of only `N` threads with `MFEM_FORALL`, but more importantly the memory accesses on `A(i,j,k,n)` are much better with `MFEM_FORALL_3D`.
-With `MFEM_FORALL_3D`, threads access consecutive memory, this is called coalesce memory access.
+With `MFEM_FORALL_3D`, threads access consecutive memory, this is called coalesced memory access.
 Because most applied math algorithms are highly memory bound, having coalesce memory accesses is critical to achieve high performance.

 # Achieving high performance on GPU